coenfuse/devops/lamina/plugins/inputs/mqtt/readme.md

     log.level = 0

     # Specify the list of subscriptions you want this client to make on the
-    # broker and specify the QOS you want for that subscription.
-Furthermore,
+    # broker.
+Specify the subscription topic, QOS and Tag.
+The tag that you wish
-    # you must also assign a tag that you wish the client to attach to the
-    # received message.
-This tagging is particularly useful in inter/intra
+    # the client to attach to the received message will be particularly useful
-    # plugin level data routing
+    # in inter/intra plugin level data routing
     [[inputs.mqtt.<name>.subs]]
         topic = "lamina/topic/input/a"
         qos = 0